 - Use a different currency when looking up flights.
 For example, when I used Indian rupees on one of the sites as opposed to CAD, the flight price dropped quite a bit.

-- If you have a set destination and travel date, book 2-3 months prior to the trip.
+- If you have a set destination and travel date, book 2-3 months before the trip.

 - Sign up for newsletters and mailing lists.